Giovanil1990/Horiseon-Optimized-Refactored-Website/README.md

 ## Description

-I was hired by an agency to help "Horiseon" with their website run a little more smoothly and to also make their page more assessible for all search engines.
+I was hired by an agency to help "Horiseon" with their website run a little more smoothly and to also make their page more accessible for all search engines.
 I started out by cleaning up the code a bit wihtout changing their webpage design.
 I made it more simple to comprehend so that even those with certain disabilitites can use the website without any issues.
 I also debugged one of the links that was not working properly when you clicked on it.

 ## Installation